ljw1004/csharpspec/csharp/variables.md

 The default value of a variable depends on the type of the variable and is determined as follows:

-*  For a variable of a *value_type*, the default value is the same as the value computed by the *value_type*'s default constructor (§4.1.2).
+*  For a variable of a *value_type*, the default value is the same as the value computed by the *value_type*'s default constructor ([Default constructors](types.md#default-constructors)).
 *  For a variable of a *reference_type*, the default value is `null`.

 Initialization to default values is typically done by having the memory manager or garbage collector initialize memory to all-bits-zero before it is allocated for use.
 For this reason, it is convenient to use all-bits-zero to represent the null reference.

 ## Definite assignment

-At a given location in the executable code of a function member, a variable is said to be ***definitely assigned*** if the compiler can prove, by a particular static flow analysis (§5.3.3), that the variable has been automatically initialized or has been the target of at least one assignment.
+At a given location in the executable code of a function member, a variable is said to be ***definitely assigned*** if the compiler can prove, by a particular static flow analysis ([Precise rules for determining definite assignment](variables.md#precise-rules-for-determining-definite-assignment)), that the variable has been automatically initialized or has been the target of at least one assignment.
 Informally stated, the rules of definite assignment are:

-*  An initially assigned variable (§5.3.1) is always considered definitely assigned.
+*  An initially assigned variable ([Initially assigned variables](variables.md#initially-assigned-variables)) is always considered definitely assigned.
-*  An initially unassigned variable (§5.3.2) is considered definitely assigned at a given location if all possible execution paths leading to that location contain at least one of the following:
+*  An initially unassigned variable ([Initially unassigned variables](variables.md#initially-unassigned-variables)) is considered definitely assigned at a given location if all possible execution paths leading to that location contain at least one of the following:
-    * A simple assignment (§7.17.1) in which the variable is the left operand.
+    * A simple assignment ([Simple assignment](expressions.md#simple-assignment)) in which the variable is the left operand.
-    * An invocation expression (§7.6.5) or object creation expression (§7.6.10.1) that passes the variable as an output parameter.
+    * An invocation expression ([Invocation expressions](expressions.md#invocation-expressions)) or object creation expression ([Object creation expressions](expressions.md#object-creation-expressions)) that passes the variable as an output parameter.
-    * For a local variable, a local variable declaration (§8.5.1) that includes a variable initializer.
+    * For a local variable, a local variable declaration ([Local variable declarations](statements.md#local-variable-declarations)) that includes a variable initializer.

-The formal specification underlying the above informal rules is described in §5.3.1, §5.3.2, and §5.3.3.
+The formal specification underlying the above informal rules is described in [Initially assigned variables](variables.md#initially-assigned-variables), [Initially unassigned variables](variables.md#initially-unassigned-variables), and [Precise rules for determining definite assignment](variables.md#precise-rules-for-determining-definite-assignment).

 The definite assignment states of instance variables of a *struct_type* variable are tracked individually as well as collectively.
 In additional to the rules above, the following rules apply to *struct_type* variables and their instance variables: